Echelon Wall Rock Climbing

 The Echelon Wall is a slightly less distinct area of the chief than some others.
 It is above the Apron, and is more or less anything left of the South Gully (and thus the Squamish Buttress) but Right of the Sheriff's Badge.
 2 lines are on this wall, The Ultimate Everything and Echelon. the former is a modern and popular 5.10 to 5.11 climb, and the latter an obscure moderate free climb with some aid thrown in.

 The wall is lower angle than much of the chief and so it has quite some bit of scrambling, dirt and trees.
 It also receives more sunshine than other walls and the sun peaks over the summit and down on the wall earlier, due to the lower angle.
 Expect some sun on the upper wall around noon in July.

 Several routes can be used to access the Echelon area, but to be concise, most anything summiting the Apron will reach a trail that will lead you there.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Echelon Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Echelon Wall:

 Featured Route For Echelon Wall